 The income counted from financial investments when working out your eligibility for the Age Pension, is known as deemed income.
 Deemed income is when you assume a rate of return even when that rate isn’t necessarily what you actually earn on your investment.

-Effective from 4 November 2013, the deeming rates applied to financial investments are:
+Effective since 4 November 2013, the deeming rates applied to financial investments are:

 - 2% (previously 2.5%) up to a certain value of financial investments, and then